 Art therapy comes in many forms.
 A patient can choose to partake in ceramics, painting, drawing or collaging as their form of treatment.
 However, usually, the art therapist will guide the patient to what medium they believe would suit them the best.
 The first session is often just a sit down with the therapist.
 The meeting generally consists of discussing the best art plan for the patient.
 In the next meeting, the patient can start to create their art while the therapist observes and ask a series of questions about how they feel in the moment.
 It is vital to know that art therapy is not focused on the end piece, but rather on the process.

 Mental health is vital for students to make a priority.
 While CAPS offers tons of counseling services, students should explore all their options to see which fits them the best.
-The beautiful thing about art therapy is that if you find a pen and a piece of paper in your room, you can start to draw your emotions, after all, “[art] can permeate the very deepest part of us, where no words exist.”
-For more information about the art therapy programs here at SBU, contact Christine Szaraz, coordinator of Sexual Violence Prevention and Outreach Programs with the Center for Prevention and Outreach (CPO) in association with CAPS.
-The phone number is 631-632-1602.
+The beautiful thing about healing through art is that if you find a pen and a piece of paper in your room, you can start to express your emotions.